sitespeedio/plugins/README.md

 # Plugins
-List of 3rd party plugins for sitespeed.io
+List of 3rd party plugins for sitespeed.io.
+You will need sitespeed.io >= 6.0 for plugins with HTML output to work.

-Send a PR with your plugin and we will add it to the list.
+Send a PR with your plugin and we will add it to the list!

 * [GPSI](https://github.com/sitespeedio/plugin-gpsi) - Google PageSpeed Insights
 * [Lighthouse](https://github.com/siteriaitaliana/plugin-lighthouse) - Google Lighthouse plugin by [Lorenzo Urbini](https://github.com/siteriaitaliana)